dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ***John Desantos*** *Physics, Plan II Honors at University of Texas at Austin* **2008 - Present**

-Project: Heterogeneous geothermal fluxes in Thwaites Glacier, West Antarctica

 ***Tad Komack*** *Geophysical Sciences at University of Chicago* **2008 - Present**

 ***Leo Breston*** *Engineering at University of Illinois at Urbana Champaign* **Summer 2012**

-Project: Design of a resistively loaded bow-tie antenna for ground-based ice penetrating radar

 ***Harris Davidson*** *Engineering at University of Illinois at Urbana Champaign* **Summer 2012**

-Project: Design of a resistively loaded bow-tie antenna for ground-based ice penetrating radar

 ### High School Students